 Wouldn’t it be heaven to have your neighbor find out your deepest moment of shame and have her come up and tell you all the mistakes she’s ever made?
 And wouldn’t it be bliss as you hugged each other and said, “I love you” with tears flowing down your faces?
 Wouldn’t it feel as if heaven had found you?

-The quote from David Icke on the back of You Are the Awakening says, “Zen Gardner’s book is a welcome contribution to a gathering challenge to the Matrix of deceit, illusion and programmed perception.
+The quote from David Icke on the back cover of You Are the Awakening says, “Zen Gardner’s book is a welcome contribution to a gathering challenge to the Matrix of deceit, illusion and programmed perception.
 Lies got us into this mess – only truth can get us out of it.”

 It is true, and I’m absolutely certain of this, that only Zen Gardner and those who really love him know who he is.
 Another truth is that we all have shadows.
 Every single one of us.
 With the exception, of course, of those who have never been real.